sytelus/shitalshah.com-v5/content/blog/tweets/thread/202404141641-chess-engines-slow-motion-rematch.md

 IBM DeepBlue ran at ~11 BFLOPS while current CPUs can do 80X more FLOPS.
 If we consider DeepBlue ELO (2853) approximately same as modern human grandmaster ELO then I would guess that human can still beat modern chess engines if we slow them down by 80X.
-1/3 <https://x.com/DavidDeutschOxf/status/1778324747853389909>
+That's the question raised here: <https://x.com/DavidDeutschOxf/status/1778324747853389909>.

 I love above question because it highlights the importance of time as it relates to “better” reasoning.
 We often confuse better/more powerful reasoning with simply faster computation or computation with access to larger memory/scratch pad.
-2/3

 The existential question of our times is to figure out what is reasoning, or more concretely, how do we precisely measure it in purely computational sense.
 A mental model I have in my mind is as follows: